SimonFJ20/articles/langdev/array_based_language.md

 if [] extends [_ ..@rest] ? (mul_internal rest [_ _ _ _] [..[_ _ _ _ _ _ _ _ _ _ _ _] ..[_ _ _ _]]) : [_ _ _ _ _ _ _ _ _ _ _ _]
 [_ _ _ _ _ _ _ _ _ _ _ _]
 ```
 As evident, a multiply operation done this way, is in fact, not very efficient.
-Even with optimizations such as add the lengths of multiple spread arrays with insignificant elements.
+Even with a few simple optimizations, this is still painfully slow, compared to a builtin function doing the same.
+Especially with the same optimizations enabled.

 ## Implementation